 A furcation defect is bone loss around molar teeth which has exposed the root trunk where two or more of the molar roots meet.
 In other words it is the exposure of the base of the tooth just before the roots start.
 The most common cause of furcation bone loss is periodontal disease which is inflammation of the bone and tissues surrounding the teeth.
 Periodontal disease can be caused by genetic factors as well as environmental ones like the presence of dental plaque.

-There are 4 classes of furcation involvements and each involve a different level of treatment.
+There are 4 classes of furcation involvements and each involves a different level of treatment.

 CLASS I is beginning involvement.
 The concavity of the furcation can be detected with a dental instrument such as an ‘explorer’ but it cannot be entered.
 At this stage St. Lawrence Dentistry will bring awareness of the condition to the patient and advise to focus plaque control of the area.
 Often times a ‘rubber tip’ cleaning instrument is given to the patient to help clean Class I furcations.